Asterism Observing Program

 • A simple sketch of asterism

-The Asterism List has been separated into recommended viewing categories.
-There is no specific requirement placed upon equipment to be used, with the exception of the Go-To scope restriction.
+The Asterism List has been separated into equipment categories.
+There is no specific requirement placed upon equipment to be used.

 Submitting for Certification

 To submit your observations, mail the COPIES of your logs to the Observing Program Coordinator, along with your name, mailing address, astronomy club or Astronomical League affiliation, email, phone number, and to whom the certification should be sent.
+Be sure to indicate which level of certification you are pursuing.
 Please do NOT send your original logs, as they will not be returned.
 Upon verification of your observations, your certificate and pin will be forwarded either to you or your society’s Awards Coordinator, whomever you choose.

 cliffandchris@wavecable.com